davidpagnon/Sports2D/README.md

 'large_hip_knee_angles': ["", "Hip and knee angles below this value are considered as imprecise.
 Defaults to 45"], 'trimmed_extrema_percent': ["", "Proportion of the most extreme segment values to remove before calculating their mean.
 Defaults to 50"], 'fontSize': ["", "font size for angle values.
-0.3 if not specified"], 'flip_left_right': ["", "true or false. true to get consistent angles with people facing both left and right sides.
-Set it to false if you want timeseries to be continuous even when the participent switches their stance. true if not specified"], 'correct_segment_angles_with_floor_angle': ["", "true or false.
+0.3 if not specified"], 'flip_left_right': ["", "true or false.
+Flips angles when the person faces the other side.
+The person looks to the right if their toe keypoint is to the right of their heel.
+Set it to false if the person is sprinting or if you want timeseries to be continuous even when the participent switches their stance. true if not specified"], 'correct_segment_angles_with_floor_angle': ["", "true or false.
 If the camera is tilted, corrects segment angles as regards to the floor angle.
 Set to false is the floor is tilted instead.
 True if not specified"], 'interpolate': ["", "interpolate missing data. true if not specified"], 'interp_gap_smaller_than': ["", "interpolate sequences of missing data if they are less than N frames long.
 10 if not specified"],